9 Best Budget Pressure Washers under $200 – Reviews & Top Picks 2024

 Buying the best pressure washer is more than selecting the one with the lowest price tag.
 Remember these factors to guarantee you get a pressure washer that’s right for your needs.

-Check out the overall and average power for a given pressure washer.
+Check out the overall and average power for a pressure washer.
 Most brands advertise their maximum psi or watts, but what you want to focus on is the average psi, which is more representative of the kind of pressure you’ll enjoy when you use the machine.

 Generally, higher psi is better for removing caked-on dirt and debris, but it may not be necessary depending on what you want to use the pressure washer to clean.
-Any psi ratings over 1,200 are usually enough for casual household cleaning, while psi ratings of over 1,500-1,800 are better for heavier duty cleaning.
+Any psi ratings over 1,200 are usually enough for casual household cleaning, while psi ratings over 1,500-1,800 are better for heavier-duty cleaning.

-How long a pressure washer’s hose and cord are is going to determine how far you can reach and how easy it is to spray down hard-to-see areas like the roof of your house or car.
+The hose and cord length will determine how far you can reach and how easy it is to spray down hard-to-see areas like the roof of your house or car.
 Longer hoses are usually better but keep in mind that pressure washers with longer hoses may be more challenging to move around.
 Most cables hover around 35 feet in length.